alex-patterson-webdev/doctrine-query-filter/README.md

 The true power of the `QueryFilterManager` is the ability to create and use custom filters; by extending the `AbstractFilter` class.
 Custom filters are self-contained and reusable across multiple queries.
 This allows for a more modular and maintainable approach to build complex queries.

-The below example demonstrates how we could utilise the provided filters to create our own `Customer` that accepts optional `$criteria` parameters.
+The below example demonstrates how we could utilise the provided filters to create our own `CustomerSearch` filter that accepts optional `$criteria` parameters.

     use Arp\DoctrineQueryFilter\Filter\AbstractFilter;
     use Arp\DoctrineQueryFilter\Filter\Exception\FilterException;
     use Arp\DoctrineQueryFilter\Metadata\MetadataInterface;
     use Arp\DoctrineQueryFilter\QueryBuilderInterface;

-    final class Customer extends AbstractFilter
+    final class CustomerSearch extends AbstractFilter
     {
         public function filter(QueryBuilderInterface $queryBuilder, MetadataInterface $metadata, array $criteria): void {